Mystic-Slice/mystic-slice.github.io/content/blogs/rl_grpo.md

 - Longer training - I ran the training for each configuration for 24 hours, which allowed around 50 steps.
 Maybe training for longer helps.

 # Conclusion
 With finetuned hyperparameter and training settings, RLVR allowed a 14% improvement in terms of correctness compared to the base model in this toy task.
-Adding a KL divergence penalty helped with stabilizing the training process.
+A major factor is probably the increase in effective batch size as it limits the variance in the gradient updates and stabilizes training.
+Furthermore, adding a KL divergence penalty helped squeeze that final bit of boost in performance.
 Overall, these experiments gave me a much deeper understanding of the practical intricacies involved in finetuning language models.
+I hope to try out a more complex task in the future.

 # Acknowledgements:
 A huge thank you to [Raghavendra Kotikalapudi](https://www.linkedin.com/in/raghakot/) for guiding me though these experiments and for sharing valuable insights throughout.
 I learned a lot from our discussions.
 And thank you to [Dr. Mayank Kejriwal](https://viterbi.usc.edu/directory/faculty/Kejriwal/Mayank) for helping me access the compute resources on USC's [CARC](https://www.carc.usc.edu/) without which these experiments would not have been possible.